usdoj/foia.gov/agency-api-spec.md

 ### URL

+There are no required parameters or format for your API URL.
 You may choose any pathname you wish.
-If your system handles requests for multiple agency components (like a decentralized agency), we recommend using a URL structure that explicitly identifies the agency component receiving the FOIA request.
+If your system handles requests for multiple agency components (common for decentralized agencies), we recommend using a URL structure that explicitly identifies the agency component receiving the FOIA request.
 Your URL should not contain any query parameters.

+Recommended URL format for decentralized agencies:

     /components/:id/requests/

+Where `id` is a unique identifier for a component within your agency.

 For example:
 * `/components/88/requests/`